 Have you ever gotten out of bed and said, “It’s probably going to be one of those days!”
 Perhaps your alarm didn’t go off, the hot water heater decided to stop working, and the dog chewed up one of your favorite shoes overnight.
 Then imagine if every day were “one of those days!”
 For an individual living with a chronic disease (and that’s much of the elderly population), routine struggles and challenges can be a given.

 Follow passions.
 Discovering purpose and meaning in each day is essential – and possible.
-Many seniors find gratification in assisting and supporting … Read More »
+Many seniors find gratification in assisting … Read More »

 When it comes to chronic diseases, the elderly are usually the experts, hands down, with as many as three out of four older persons impacted by several conditions that are ongoing, necessitate extensive medical treatment, and put limits on activities.
 With the continuous barrage of bloodwork as well as other tests, doctors’ appointments and procedures, and medications, managing chronic conditions usually takes both a physical and emotional toll, and may very quickly become overwhelming.